ahmadghizzawi/online-job-marketplaces-scraper/README.md

 `

-mistertemp_crawler.py has one more parameter than taskrabbit_crawler.py.add Threads option: The MisterTemp crawler uses only one thread originilay.
+mistertemp_crawler.py has one more parameter than taskrabbit_crawler.py.add Threads option: The MisterTemp crawler uses only one thread by default.
 To increase the speed of the computation choose the number of threads the program will use with the attribute -t

 ## Results